Shetteemah/42_so_long/README.md

 ```
 The game will load the map file specified as the first argument, and display the game window.

-Use `A`, `S`, `D, and `W` keys to move the player character around the map.
+Use `A`, `S`, `D`, and `W` keys to move the player character around the map.
 Collect all the required items and reach the exit to complete the level.

 Press `ESC` or close the game window to exit the game.